The 1st of June 2019 marked the introduction of the Tenant Fees Act in England, which you may have seen referred to as the ‘tenant fee ban’.

 Does the 'tenant fee ban' apply to me?

-When does the 'tenant fee ban' come into force?
+When did the 'tenant fee ban' come into force?

-The Tenant Fees Act takes effect for all designated new tenancies and renewals from June 1st 2019.
-If your tenancy was granted before this date, you can still be charged fees in accordance with your Tenancy Agreement until May 31st 2020.
+The Tenant Fees Act took effect for all designated new tenancies and renewals from June 1st 2019.
+Originally, if your tenancy was granted before this date, you could still be charged fees in accordance with your Tenancy Agreement until May 31st 2020.

 What fees are banned by the Tenant Fees Act?

-All upfront fees, except those which are exempt by law (we cover those below), can no longer be charged to renters by landlords or letting agents, this includes payments to third parties.
-As a tenant some of the costs you could have been liable for but can no longer be charged include, administration charges, referencing check or inventory fees.
+All upfront fees, except those exempt by law (we cover those below), can no longer be charged to renters by landlords or letting agents; this includes payments to third parties.
+As a tenant, some of the costs you could have been liable for but can no longer be charged include administration charges, referencing checks or inventory fees.

 What fees can I still be charged for?